 (b)

 Duties of the Board of Finance on the Budget.
-By the first Tuesday of December the Board of Finance shall send out budget request forms through the Finance Director to all Town Departments, Boards and Commissions to be returned no later than the third Tuesday of January of each year.
-No less than thirty (30) days prior to the Annual Town Meeting, the Board of Finance shall determine the probable total income of the Town for the forthcoming year, along with any projected deficits with the assistance of the Finance Director.
+By the first Tuesday of December the Board of Finance shall send out budget request forms through the Finance Director to all Town Departments, Boards and Commissions to be returned no later than the first Tuesday of January of each year to the Finance Director.
+The Board of Finance shall determine the probable total income of the Town for the forthcoming year, along with any projected deficits with the assistance of the Finance Director.
 These figures shall include an estimate of all the funds from local, state and federal sources, which will or may be available to the Town.
 The Board of Finance shall afford each board an opportunity to be heard on their requests.
-It shall then revise the estimates as it deems necessary and prepare a proposed budget for consideration at a public hearing or hearings to be called no later than April 10th.
-Notice of such hearing shall be given by publication in a newspaper having substantial circulation in the Town and the Town website at least ten (10) calendar days before such hearing.
-Printed copies of the proposed budget shall be available for review at the Office of the Town Clerk and Public Library for seventy-two (72) hours in advance of the hearing.
+It shall then revise the estimates as it deems necessary and prepare a proposed budget for consideration.
+Notice of such budget referendum shall be given by publication in a newspaper having substantial circulation in the Town and the Town website at least ten (10) calendar days before such referendum.
+Printed copies of the proposed budget shall be available for review at the Office of the Town Clerk and Public Library, and electronically available on the Town website, seventy-two (72) hours in advance of the referendum.

 The printed budget shall minimally show the following information: